emarmolsanchez/aRNA/README.md

 ## Ancient RNA pipeline
 Before processing aRNA sequencing data, users need to generate a series of annotation files from their species of interest that are required to perform alingment and gene quantification.

 In order to do that, users can find `bash` scripts in the `Annotation` folder.
 The only file needed is a `gtf` and/or a `gff` file detailing the available gene annotation for a given species of interest.
-In this study, we have implemented the aRNA pipeline for both the Asian elephant ([mEleMax1])
+In this study, we have implemented the aRNA pipeline for both the Asian elephant ([mEleMax1]) and the woolly mammoth ([Sandoval-Velasco et al. 2024]) genome assemblies.